earthlab/firedpy/README.md

 Sometimes the server that houses the MCD64A1 (fuoco.geog.umd.edu) is down.
 If this happens, you just need to wait until it comes back up.

+See the issues tab for more bugs, or to report a new bug!

 ## Have you used firedpy?

 The algorithm and derived data products are under active development.
 Please take this [survey](https://docs.google.com/forms/d/e/1FAIpQLSe7ycmS0HGIze2T6TIUox8hsu8nlGsxiUMww8SCeWHDZPhB-Q/viewform?usp=sf_link) to help us improve firedpy.